The 2023 program starts on August 28 and ends on November 17.

 Further Information

 Since the inception of our REU program in 1991, BIOS has enabled over 200 students to undertake independent research projects in Bermuda.
 Of these, approximately 80 students have translated their efforts into peer-reviewed publications in prominent scientific journals and conference proceedings.
-BIOS’s REU program provides a springboard to future careers in ocean and atmospheric sciences and as a result, REU students have positive things to say about their experiences:

 - “It was a completely unparalleled experience.
 Not only did I learn what I set out to experience about research science but I learned so much more.
 I’ve never been more sure that I want to go to graduate school.”
 Luisa Castro-Meirelles, 2022